Immigration Restrictions are not LAW. They violate the law — Proof of how we’re being manipulated!

 “Follow the Law”

-The problem is that ALL the immigration laws are blatantly illegal.
-This is where the conversion needs to be.
-No It does not matter what the Supreme Court says.
-They have been abusing the law since the start and proven wrong in history over and over.
-Even the Supreme Court itself recognizes that the case law they create does not invalidate what the Constitution says and is not perpetual.
-They said slavery was legal also, and we had slave patrols not so unlike ICE today.
-How did that work out?
+The problem is that ALL the immigration laws are illegal.
+This is where we have to start.
+No, it does not matter what the Supreme Court says.
+They have been abusing the law since 1799 and have been proven wrong over and over.
+Even the Supreme Court itself recognizes that the case law it creates does not invalidate what the Constitution says.
+It is not perpetual.
+They ruled slavery was legal, and we had slave patrols that were not unlike ICE today.
+Until they ruled, it was not legal.

 “Every act of a delegated authority, contrary to the tenor of the commission under which it is exercised, is void.
 No legislative act, therefore, contrary to the Constitution, can be valid.”

-Thomas Jefferson doubled down in 1798, torching the Alien Friends Act:
+Thomas Jefferson doubled down in 1798, responding to the Alien Friends Act:

 “The act of the Congress… which assumes powers over Alien-friends not delegated by the constitution, is not law, but is altogether void & of no force.”

-I dug deeper into the First Congress, 1790—Mr. White said it plain:
+I dug deeper into the First Congress, 1790—Mr. White said it plainly:

 “The power vested by the Constitution in Congress… extends to nothing more than making a uniform rule of naturalization.”

-No immigration control, just citizenship rules—everything else is void.
+There was no immigration control at all, just citizenship rules—everything else is void because it violates the Constitution itself.
 The government was never given any power over it.
 THAT IS THE LAW!
-No one is coming her illegally because the restrictions are not legal.
+No one is coming here illegally because the restrictions are not legal.

 Then they claim, “The Naturalization Act gives government power to restrict immigration.”